You WANT TO, but are you WILLING TO? Casey's Journey to becoming the Burn the Fat Challenge Champion

 Keep it burning, Casey

-The Burn the Fat Challenge is a twice-a-year event sponsored by Burn the Fat, Feed the Muscle (BFFM) and hosted at the Burn the Fat Inner Circle.
-The 'original' 49-day challenge runs across the holidays and starts Every November before Thanksgiving and finishes in January as we bring in the new year.
+The Burn the Fat Challenge is a body transformation contest sponsored by Burn the Fat, Feed the Muscle (BFFM) and hosted here at the Burn the Fat Inner Circle.

-There's nothing like a BIG GOAL and a CHALLENGE for ramping up your motivation (the chance to win a trip to a tropical island to show off your new body doesn't hurt either).... and when it's done inside a community like our Inner Circle, the support skyrockets your chances of success compared to trying to go at it alone.
+There's nothing like a BIG GOAL and a CHALLENGE for ramping up your motivation (the chance to great prizes like a trip to a tropical island to show off your new body doesn't hurt either).... and when it's done inside a social support community like our Inner Circle, the support skyrockets your chances of success compared to trying to go at it alone.

 Join us for the next challenge and join us in the Inner Circle to stay motivated and connected to positive people all year round.
 Your membership at the Inner Circle gets you free enrollment in all our challenge events and remember, it's never too early or too late to get started.